-Governance of the Company (page 15)
+Governance of the Company (page 11)

-- 10 of 13 Directors are independent. - Independent Directors meet regularly in executive session. - The roles of President and Chairman of the Board are separate. - Only independent Directors are Committee members. - Director elections have a majority voting standard, and all Directors are elected annually. - The Board has stock ownership guidelines for Directors and Executive Officers. - Board, Committee and Director performance evaluations are conducted annually. - The Board and its Committees are responsible for risk oversight. - President and management succession planning is one of the Board's highest priorities.
+- 13 of 16 Directors and 9 of 12 Director nominees are independent. - Independent Directors meet regularly in executive session. - The roles of Co-Presidents and Chairman of the Board are separate. - Only independent Directors are Committee members. - Director elections have a majority voting standard, and all Directors are elected annually. - The Board has stock ownership guidelines for Directors and Executive Officers. - Board, Committee and Director performance evaluations are conducted annually. - The Board and its Committees are responsible for risk oversight. - Co-President and management succession planning is one of the Board's highest priorities.